 - The proposal will be reviewed, and more information or additional steps in Howdy may be requested

 - Students will not be registered for Professional Internship credit until the Department has verified your internship and approved your project(s) with the internship supervisor.

-Step 5: Coordinator registers student for FIVS 484
+Step 5: Internship and Research Coordinator registers student for FIVS 484

 - Students should allow a minimum of two business weeks after application closing date for this process to be approved.

-- Students may only be registered for Professional Internship credit hours credit hours during university approved registration periods; credit cannot be applied retroactively.
+- Students may only be registered for Professional Internship credits during university approved registration periods; credit cannot be applied retroactively.

-- Students are responsible for checking registration dates for each semester.
+- Students are responsible for checking registration dates for each semester (see table below).